sivanov/selenium-tools/README.md

 # selenium-tools
-Python 3 package based on Selenium 4 for easy creation and running of parallel QA tests
+Python 3 package based on Selenium 4 for easy creation and running of parallel QA tests.

+**Notice: This project is still in Beta version**!

 ### Features
 * reusable code without repeating code and hardcoded variables inside